Eystein Husebye

-He was born in Sulitjelma, Salten.
-He took doctoral degrees at Uppsala University and the University of Oslo.
-He worked as researcher at NORSAR from 1968 to 1993 and adjunct professor at the University of Oslo from 1979 to 1990.
-He was then a professor of seismology at the University of Bergen from 1979 to his retirement.
-He is a member of the Norwegian Academy of Science and Letters.
+Husesbye was a research fellow at the University of Bergen, Uppsala University and MIT, and took PhD degrees at the Uppsala University in 1972 and the University of Oslo in 1976.

+He worked as research director at NORSAR from 1968 to 1993 and adjunct professor at the University of Oslo from 1979 to 1990.
+He was then a professor of seismology at the University of Bergen from 1993 to his retirement.
+He was inducted into the Norwegian Academy of Science and Letters in 1987.
+International, he was among others Norway's representative in the International Union of Geodesy and Geophysics from 1982 to 1988.